 - Cost: free

 Shinola’s classic timepieces, leather goods and bicycles are a Detroit favorite, and have expanded nationally getting recognition for their amazing quality and style.
 At Shinola’s College for Create Studies factory, families get the opportunity to witness the watchmakers at work, creating meaningful and beautiful timepieces that are made to last.
 Ensure to schedule ahead of time because tour space is limited to eight.
+No children under 12 are permitted and all guests between 12-18 must be accompanied by an adult.

 - Address: The Parade Company Studio, 9500 Mt.
 Elliott St., Studio A, Detroit